Responses to Suicidality in Social Service Interventions

 Description

-Professionals within the social services often encounter individuals struggling with suicidality, but social work in suicide prevention is an underexplored area, reflected in the lack of training in education and among practitioners.
-The project Responses to Suicidality in Social Service Interventions aims to address this gap through a collaborative project – involving the social services in Uppsala and the Department of Social Work at Uppsala University – to identify needs of knowledge and research related to professionals’ responses to service users’ suicidality, with a specific focus on aging and disability.
-This focus is chosen because of the needs expressed by the social services in Uppsala and lack of research into suicide prevention in ageing and disability.
+Professionals within the social services often encounter individuals struggling with suicidality, but social work in suicide prevention is an under-explored area, reflected in the lack of training in education and among practitioners.
+The project Responses to Suicidality in Social Service Interventions aims to address this gap through a collaborative project – involving the social services in Uppsala and the Department of Social Work at Uppsala University – to identify knowledge requirement and research related to professionals’ responses to service users’ suicidality, with a specific focus on ageing and disability.
+This focus is chosen because of the needs expressed by the social services in Uppsala and the lack of research into suicide prevention in ageing and disability.
 The project is conducted over two years within three work packages:

 Project leader: Clara Iversen